 In visual surveillance systems, stationary cameras are typically used.
 However, due to camera shake, or inherent changes in the background itself, the background of the video may not be completely stationary.
-In these types of backgrounds, referred to as quasi-stationary backgrounds, a single background frame is not useful to detect moving regions.
+In these types of backgrounds, a single background frame is not sufficient to detect moving regions.
 Pless et al. [6] evaluated different models for dynamic backgrounds.

-In [9], a single 3-dimensional Gaussian model for each pixel in the scene is built, where the mean and covariance of the model were learned in each frame.
-A Mixture of Gaussians modeling technique was proposed in [8] to address the multi-modality of the underlying background.
+In [8], a single 3-dimensional Gaussian model for each pixel in the scene is built.
+A Mixture of Gaussians technique was proposed in [7] to address the multi-modality of the underlying background.
 The convergence speed of mixture models can be improved by sacrificing memory as proposed in [4].
-However the problem of specifying the number of Gaussians as well as the adaptation in later stages still exists.
+However the problem of specifying the number of Gaussians and the adaptation in later stages still exists.